Dos Santos steps down as leader of Angola’s ruling party

-JOHANNESBURG (AP) — The former president of Angola says he made mistakes during his long rule but holds his “head high” as he steps down as leader of the ruling MPLA party.
+JOHANNESBURG (AP) — The former president of Angola on Saturday said he made mistakes during his long rule but was holding his “head high” as he stepped down as leader of the ruling MPLA party.

-The speech by Jose Eduardo dos Santos at a party congress on Saturday came as delegates moved to elect President Joao Lourenco as the new chief of the MPLA, which has led Angola since independence from Portugal in 1975.
+The political exit of Jose Eduardo dos Santos comes as President Joao Lourenco, a former defense minister, pledges to dismantle corruption that flourished under his predecessor, who took power in 1979.

-Dos Santos said he was ready to hand over party leadership, Portuguese news agency Lusa reports.
+At a party congress, delegates moved to elect Lourenco as the new chief of the MPLA, which has led oil-rich Angola since independence from Portugal in 1975.

-Former defense minister Lourenco succeeded dos Santos as president after elections last year and pledged to fight corruption that flourished under his predecessor, who took power in 1979.
+In departing remarks, the 76-year-old dos Santos said he had not expected to be in power so long and that no “human activity” is free of mistakes.

 Most Read Nation & World Stories